ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/10_Specialties/101100 Visual Display Units.md

       1. Provide factory-assembled units.
    1. Make joints only where total length exceeds maximum manufactured length.
 Fabricate with minimum number of joints, balanced around center of board, as acceptable to Architect.
    1. FINISHES

-## General

-:
+	1. General:
       1. Comply with NAAMM's "Metal Finishes Manual for Architectural and Metal Products" for recommendations relative to applying and designating finishes.
    1. Finish designations prefixed by AA conform to the system established by the Aluminum Association for designating aluminum finishes.
    1. Class II, Clear Anodic Finish:
       1. AA-M12C22A31 complying with AAMA 607.1.

-   1. EXECUTION
+## Execution

 1. INSTALLATION
    1. Deliver factory-built visual display boards completely assembled in one piece without joints.
    1. Install units in locations and at mounting heights indicated and according to manufacturer's written instructions.
 Keep perimeter lines straight, plumb, and level.
 Provide grounds, clips, backing materials, brackets, anchors, trim, and accessories necessary for complete installation.
-1. END OF SECTIONTHIS PAGE INTENTIONALLY BLANK